uber/artist/README.md

 - Add Artist dependencies (API, Traits, Traits-Rx)

 #### Implement the Stencil Provider
-- Create a class that implements `ViewStencilProvider`
+- Create a class that implements `JavaViewStencilProvider`
-- Annotate your class with `@AutoService(ViewStencilProvider::class)`
+- Annotate your class with `@AutoService(JavaViewStencilProvider::class)`

 #### Implement Custom Traits (Optional)
-- If you have custom traits, then create classes that implement `Trait`
+- If you have custom traits, then create classes that implement `JavaTrait`
-- Annotate those classes with `@AutoService(Trait::class)`
+- Annotate those classes with `@AutoService(JavaTrait::class)`

 #### Add Provider module to Plugin Classpath
 _Option #1_